Nursing Faculty and Staff

 Personal Areas of Interest

 I began teaching in the Chatham RN-BSN Nursing Program in May, 2011.
 My interests in nursing include public health, long-term care, reduction of infectious diseases, and achieving universal vaccination to control the incidence of vaccine-preventable diseases.
 I currently teach courses in Global Cultural Diversity and Specialty Population Nursing; Health Policy & Finance; and Clinical Prevention, Population and Environmental Health.
 I began my Public Health career as an Air Quality Specialist for the PA Department of Environmental Protection while attending Nursing School at UPMC Shadyside School of Nursing in the Evening/Weekend Program.
 Further education included earning my BSN and MPH at the University of Pittsburgh leading to positions with the PA Department of Health as Community Health Nurse in Butler and Armstrong Counties and then Northwest District Epidemiology Manager in Mercer, PA.
 While working at the PA Department of Health I completed studies for a Doctor of Nursing Practice (DNP) at Waynesburg University and also served as an adjunct instructor at Waynesburg University.
 I bring to Chatham a wide variety of experiences including United States Naval Officer and 20+ years of experience in the computer industry in a variety of sales, systems design, and management and marketing support positions.
 During this time I began my teaching career as an adjunct instructor at CCAC in Pittsburgh teaching computer-related courses as well as project management – courses related to products and services sold.
 While working in nursing and public health I have developed a love of life-long learning, good communications and writing skills, and helping students develop these skills to further their careers.
 My academic journey has introduced me to many outstanding educators who helped me to develop these skills.
 My goal is to emulate these mentors and pass these skills along to students I encounter in my academic career.
 Nursing and teaching are two noble professions.
 I believe we need to encourage our students to achieve their very best and to help meet the needs of our patients and their families, wherever we meet them.
 Along the way I found a quote by Clay P. Bedford: “You can teach a student a lesson for a day; but if you can teach him to learn by creating curiosity, he will continue the learning process as long as he lives”.
 That is my goal with all students!
-While at Chatham I have become a Board Member of the Veterans Breakfast Club of Pittsburgh – a nonprofit organization dedicated to giving every veteran a chance to share his or her own story with the public.
+I am a past-Board Member of the Veterans Breakfast Club of Pittsburgh – a nonprofit organization dedicated to giving every veteran a chance to share his or her own story with the public.
 A subsidiary, the Veteran Voices of Pittsburgh Oral History Project captures, shares and preserves the stories of these veterans.
 I am active in the American Association of Occupational Health Nurses (AAOHN).
-I am currently Secretary and Board Member of the Southwest PA Chapter as well as President-Elect of the PA Chapter and Director of the Northeast Region of AAOHN.
+I am currently President and Board Member of the Southwest PA Chapter as well as President of the PA Chapter and Director of the Northeast Region of AAOHN.
 In 2014 I was selected Fellow of AAOHN at the National Conference in Dallas.
 In 2014 I was selected as the American Nurse Association (ANA) representative to the Advisory Committee on Immunization Practices (ACIP), a group charged to develop recommendations on how to use vaccines to control diseases in the United States.
 My role is to provide input to a number of workgroups as well as report proceedings to the ANA for dissemination to nursing membership.

 - DNP, Waynesburg University, 2009